dempie/AID-sharing/README.txt

 AID_sharing project

-contributors: Pietro Demela, Nicola Pirastu, Blagoje Soskic
+contributors: Pietro Demela, Nicola Pirastu, Blagoje Soskic The final version of the code (February 2023) that was used to generate the figures and analsyses for the Nat Com paper is in the revision_1 branch, in the factor_gwas folder.

 The aim of the project is to use structural equation modelling to model the polygenic structure of autoimmune diseases.
 The package that will be used is GenomicSEM, https://github.com/GenomicSEM/GenomicSEM, that allows this.